ABOUT TOM

 I am a longtime attorney member of WealthCounsel, the nation's premiere organization of estate planning professionals, having joined in 2006.
 WealthCounsel provides me with the support system of a large law firm, while allowing me to maintain the highly personalized level of service that only a solo attorney can provide.

-I am a member of the State Bar of Arizona (Probate and Trust section).
+I joined the State Bar of Arizona in 2000.

 Resume